chmagitt/iothub-private-endpoint/chapters/ipfilter.md

 For this configuration, you need to stay on "Networking" menu of IoT Hub

 - Check the option "Selected IP range"
-- By default Azure Portal detecte the IP of you Laptop
+- By default Azure Portal detect the IP of you Laptop
 - You can keep this IP, change it or add new IP
 - "Save"
 <img width="700" alt="filter4" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Filter4.png">